rancher/elemental-docs/docs/partials/_elemental-operator-install.md

 When upgrading from an elemental-operator release embedding the Elemental CRDs (version < 1.2.4) the elemental-operator-crds chart installation will fail.
 You will need to upgrade the elemental-operator chart first, and only then install the elemental-operator-crds chart.
 :::

+### Non-stable installations

+Besides the Helm charts listed above, there are two other `non-stable` versions available.

+* **Staging:** refers to the latest tagged release from Github.
+This is documented in the [Next](next/quickstart-ui) pages.

+* **Development:** refers to the 'tip of HEAD' from Github.
+This is the ongoing development version and changes constantly.

 <Tabs>
 <TabItem value="stagingOperator" label="Staging version (x86-64, ARM64 (Raspberry Pi 4))" default>